rhysj6/devops-tools/README.md

 # devops-tools
-Collection of GO based devops tools for my own use
+This repo is for me to learn go and to build some tools for devops.